 I’ve been both looking for ways to explore the world through teaching, writing, running, and living an intentionally adventurous life for more than three decades.
 In my current roles as Head of College at Schumacher College and Director of Learning at Dartington Trust, teacher, runner, father, and husband, I am always seeking new ways to make sense of how we live on this earth for myself, for my family, for students, and for my community.

-In October 2019, I made a very deliberate move from Vermont’s Sterling College, where I had most recently been Associate Academic Dean and Faculty in Environmental Humanities, to Schumacher College in Devon, England.
+In October 2019, I made a very deliberate move from Vermont’s Sterling College, where I had most recently been Associate Academic Dean and Faculty in Environmental Humanities, to Schumacher College at Dartington Trust in Devon, England.

 For more than twenty years, I have been able to share a passion for place, the humanities, athletics, and outdoor skills by teaching courses from Literature of the Northeast and The Politics of Place and Identity to Adventure Literature to field courses in Iceland and Rock and Ice Climbing.
 In addition to journal articles and book chapters on regional and environmental literature, place, and pedagogy, I am also the author of This Vast Book of Nature: Reading the Landscape of New Hampshire’s White Mountains, 1785-1911 (Iowa, 2006) and editor of Nature and Culture in the Northern Forest: Region, Heritage, and Environment in the Rural Northeast (Iowa, 2010).